Santa Claus's reindeer: Rudolph the Red-Nosed Reindeer

 Rudolph's story was originally written in verse by Robert L. May for the Montgomery Ward chain of department stores in 1939, and it was published as a book to be given to children in the store at Christmas time.
 The 1949 Christmas song "Rudolph the Red-Nosed Reindeer" by Gene Autry further popularized the character.

+The existence of Rudolph has inspired a number of less-enduring relatives, mostly in comedy settings, including an implied son named Robbie and a redneck cousin named Leroy, among others.
+Due to copyright and trademark complications, most unofficial productions that indirectly refer to Rudolph do so using euphemisms.